gjbex/training-material/Debugging/CompilerFlags/BoundsCheck/README.md

      beyond the array bounds.
 1. `bounds_check_impact.f90`: application that performs many array accesses to estimate performance impact of bounds check.
+1. `array_bounds.c`: C program that exceeds array bounds to illustrate the GCC sanitizer.
 1. `Makefile`: make file to build the application, and generate warnings with appropriate compiler flag.